An influential business voice

 A snapshot of our work

-We secured £5 million of investment from the Mayor, Transport for London and Westminster City Council towards the £10 million public realm scheme for Bond Street, ensuring the work will be completed in time for the opening of the new Elizabeth Line in 2018.
+In 2018 we secured £5 million of investment from the Mayor, Transport for London and Westminster City Council towards the £10 million public realm scheme for Bond Street, ensuring the work will be completed in time for the opening of the new Elizabeth Line in 2022.

 We are also a key driving force behind the Oxford Street District Consultation, launched in November 2018 by Westminster City Council.
 New West End Company will continue to work with Westminster City Council and Transport for London to deliver a scheme that works for businesses, visitors and residents.